NA980593/Guardian-Eye/README.md

 In recent years, sextortion has become an increasingly common issue among teenagers, with reports showing a troubling rise in cases.
 It is a serious and growing threat that GuardianEye aims to address by providing teens with the tools and knowledge to recognize, avoid, and report sextortion attempts.

+The website serves as a resource for:

+1. **Teens at Risk** – Individuals who are vulnerable to falling victim to sextortion due to their online activity.
+2. **Parents and Guardians** – Those who are looking for tools to protect their children from digital exploitation.

+The platform aims to:

+- Provide teens with immediate alerts if they are targeted by a sextortion attempt
+- Offer educational resources to help both teens and their guardians understand the risks and how to prevent them.
+- Facilitate secure and confidential communication for teens to report incidents and receive professional support.

 ---

 ## Key Features
-- **SMS Monitoring**: Scans incoming messages for harmful or coercive content
+1. **SMS Monitoring**: Scans incoming messages for harmful or coercive content
-- **AI Analysis**: Uses the Gemini API to detect suspicious language patterns
+2. **AI Analysis**: Uses the Gemini API to detect suspicious language patterns
-- **Real Time Alerts**: Notifies the child of potential threats and provides immediate advice
+3. **Real Time Alerts**: Notifies the child of potential threats and provides immediate advice
-- **Guardian Notifications**: Alerts parents or guardians if a risk is detected
+4. **Guardian Notifications**: Alerts parents or guardians if a risk is detected
-- **Safety Tips**: Offers guidance on how to handle sextortion attempts securely
+5. **Safety Tips**: Offers guidance on how to handle sextortion attempts securely

 ---